thisdougb/thisdougb.github.io/_posts/2016-07-22-continuous-refactoring-in-devops.md

 Do we have too many logic branches based on supported software version numbers?
 Did our last commit increase the use of custom shell scripts by 10%, if so automatically flag for peer review maybe?

-There are lots of possibilities when you treat configuration as data, but the overall aim must be to keep the *friction caused by technological span* to a pragmatically low level.
+There are many possibilities when you treat configuration code as data, but the overall aim must be to keep the *friction caused by technological span* to a pragmatically low level.
 A sort of cleaner style of Agile...